superlloyd/Galador.Reflection/README.md

        public byte[] Data { get; set; }
     }

-And surrogate must be registered with the `KnownTypes` class so that they can be found with

-    // register all surrogates
-    KnownTypes.Register(typeof(BitmapSurrogate).Assembly);

 Finally if provided with a stream created by a third party with this Serializer, one can use `ObjectContext.GenerateCSharpCode()` or `Serializer.GenerateCSharpCode()` to generate a class hierarchy that can be used to deserialize the stream.